bartsqueezy/ember-handlebars-brunch/README.md

 ## Installation and Usage

-Add `"ember-handlebars-brunch": "git+ssh://git@github.com:bartsqueezy/ember-handlebars-brunch.git"` to `package.json` of your Brunch application.
+Add `"ember-handlebars-brunch": "1.0.4"` to `package.json` within your Brunch application codebase.

-Within `config.coffee`, set `precompile: true` within the templates compiler if you want to enable pre-compiling.
+Within the templates compiler config object of the `config.coffee` file, set `precompile: true` to enable pre-compiling.

 ```coffeescript
 templates: